ietf-wg-acme/acme/draft-ietf-acme-acme.md

 support an extension field.

 The server SHOULD validate that the contact URLs in the "contact" field are valid and supported by the server.
-If the client provides the server with an invalid or unsupported contact URL, then the server MUST return an error of type "invalidContact", with a description describing the error and what types of contact URL the server considers acceptable.
+If the client provides the server with a contact URL using an unsupported protocol it MUST return an error of type "unsupportedContact".
+The server MUST support the "mailto:" protocol.
+If the client provides the server with an invalid contact URL, then the server MUST return an error of type "invalidContact", with a description describing the error and what types of contact URL the server considers acceptable.

 The server creates an account and stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests